Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 pregnant wife to death.
 Needing a scapegoat for the fires that burned much of

 the city in A.D.
-64, Nero blamed the conflagration on Christians, thereby becoming
+64, Nero blamed the conflagration on the followers of Jesus, thereby

 And quite possibly, Paul